Food list

 Herbs, spices & condiments

-Herbs and spices are low in calories and high in flavor, making them great for regular use to enhance meals without added salt or sugar.
+Herbs and spices are low in calories and high in flavour, making them great for regular use to enhance meals without added salt or sugar.

 Some condiments, like mustard or vinegar-based dressings, can be enjoyed occasionally.
-They’re generally fine in moderation but may contain added sugars or sodium.
+They're generally fine in moderation but may contain added sugars or salt.

 Food